Class of 2003

 Kiersten Brown-Espaillat, BS'99, MSN'03, was named to the American Heart Association's Greater Southeast Affiliate board of directors for the 2018-19 fiscal year.
 She presented "Assessing Neurological Changes," at Vanderbilt University Medical Center in September 2018, where she is the stroke program manager.
 She was appointed in August 2016 to the AHA Greater Southeast Affiliate Board and serves on its Tennessee advocacy subcommittee.

-Melissa Griswold Davis, MSN’03, received the VUSN Dean’s Award for Faculty Achievement in Clinical Practice in July 2020.
-She was promoted to assistant professor at VUSN in 2019 and was interviewed in December 2018 by My Southern Health for an article about the advantages of seeing a nurse practitioner.
-Melissa is director of West End Women's Health Center and Vanderbilt Nurse-Midwives and Primary Care Melrose.
+Melissa Griswold Davis, MSN'03, is featured in a 2021 video on the importance of post-childbearing age women to seek preventative care during a pandemic, part of the Vanderbilt University Ask an Expert series, and named a fellow of the American College of Nurse-Midwives that May.
+She received the VUSN Dean's Award for Faculty Achievement in Clinical Practice in July 2020.
+In 2019, she was promoted to assistant professor at VUSN and was interviewed in December 2018 by My Southern Health for an article about the advantages of seeing a nurse practitioner.
+Melissa is director of the VUSN faculty nurse-midwives and primary care practice.

 Laura Beckwith Dotson, MSN'03, is a psychiatric-mental health nurse practitioner at Centerstone in Titusville, Florida (2018).